markmoxon/elite-over-econet/2-assembled-output/README.txt

 *EliteM  (for BBC Master 128 Elite)
 *EliteSP (for 6502 Second Proc Elite)

-5. Commander files will be saved into each individual user's Elite folder
+5. Commander files are saved into each individual user's EliteSaves folder

 See www.bbcelite.com/hacks for details

-Build: 2024-04-22 13:16:30
+Build: 2024-04-22 14:06:02
 ---------------------------------------